avivg/prime-sieve/README.md

 # prime-sieve
 Compare Sieve of Eratosthenes cleanliness and performance between python and ruby

-On my machine, it looks like Ruby python runs for 2.5 times longer than ruby.
+On my machine, it looks like python runs 2.5 times slower than ruby.

 ## Running:
 ```sh